bleedkagax/bleedkagax.github.io/content/post/0-redis.md

 - Automatic split of dataset among multiple nodes
 - Automatic rebalancing and migration of data when nodes are added or removed

-### 10. What is the purpose of Redis pub/sub?
+## 10. What is the purpose of Redis pub/sub?

 Redis Pub/Sub (Publish/Subscribe) is a messaging paradigm where senders (publishers) send messages to channels, without knowledge of what subscribers (if any) there may be.
 Subscribers express interest in one or more channels and only receive messages that are of interest, without knowledge of what publishers (if any) there are.

-# Redis: In-Depth Analysis of Principles, Optimization, and Advanced Concepts
+# In-Depth Analysis

 ## 1. Redis Fundamentals